-NOTE: Changing the PTT assignment on CTR2-Quad's pushbutton #1 or #2 automatically cancels any switch action assigned to those switches.
+NOTE: Changing the PTT assignment on CTR2-Quad's pushbutton #1 or #2 (on page 4 of the Settings menu) automatically cancels any switch action assigned to those switches.

-NOTE: Buttons are not set in the factory default settings.
-You will always need to assign the knob and switch actions to fit your operating preferences.
+NOTE: Buttons are preset in the factory default.
+Feel free to edit them to fit your operating requirements.